DavidLeoni/pictoji/pictoji.md

     - In plain text, no space may appear inside numeric tokens.

+### Database model

+Pictoji specs need an ergonomic, down-to-earth functional programming oriented query model with formal semantics.
+GEL / EdgeDb as in [Sullivan et al - Querying Graph-Relational Data](https://arxiv.org/abs/2507.16089) seems to fit the bill, BUT:

+- Pictoji surface query syntax is **not** GEL syntax
+- Pictoji MUST be translatable to GEL (as a sanity check)
+- GEL only works with Postgres, which is **not** necessarily the ideal db (would probably fail with Wikidata-style loads).
+If we wanted to go operational, realistically we could:

+    1. try loading some relations into GEL / Postgres with few toy examples
+    2. try [OneSparse](https://onesparse.com/docs.html) Postgre extension which brings GraphBLAS matrix semiring features into Postgres, hopefully it should at least guarantee some fast million-range nodes manipulation and fit real well our network model.
+Unfortunately, GEL doesn't support that extension but I guess it would be possible to use it with some SQL escape hatch.

 ### Types

+All data structures are immutable, functional programming style.

 - SYMBOL^ : type/class of SYMBOL, equivalent to typographical capitalization.
+Example:

-Example: 웃^ = Person
+    웃^ = Person
+    웃^ ¬= 웃^1      the difference is only at synctactical level - a bit weird I know but don't worry too much

-- SYMBOL⌏ : generic or empathic, equivalent to typographical all-caps.
-Example: 웃⌏	= PERSON
+- SYMBOL^^ : generic or empathic, equivalent to typographical all-caps.
+Example: 웃^^	= PERSON

-### Variables
+### Symbols, variables, queries

-Each symbol can be viewed as a variable with a type associated to it.

-A variable is typically written directly with a single symbol representing its type.

-For example, when 웃 is first typed, these statements are implied and equivalent :

--  웃 is a variable of type 웃^
--  웃 is a person instance belonging to `Person` class/type (notice the capital P)
--  웃 ∈ 웃^
+Symbols can have several meanings depending on the context:

+- glyph (ᛤ)
+- meaning-carrying symbol:
+  - query (웃)  [DEFAULT]
+  - instance (㋡ = John)
+  - constant (π)

 Form: